Suzuki DR-Z4S 2025 Review: The Return of the Cult Enduro

 Suzuki DR-Z4S Comparison with Competitors

-For those who primarily see themselves in mixed terrain, on gravel, highways, and occasional off-road adventures, this is an honest motorcycle with an impressive rangeand at a price justified by history.
+However, for those who see themselves primarily on mixed terrain, gravel, tarmac, and occasional off-road adventures, this is an honest bike with an impressive rangeand at a price historically justified.

-Whether you're personally willing to spend nearly €10,000 on it?
-That ultimately depends on the type of rider you are.
-The DR-Z4S has the potential to be the kind of machine you won't want to give up once you've ridden it through the terrain.
+Whether one is personally willing to spend nearly €10,000 on it?
+That's ultimately a matter of personal preference.
+The DR-Z4S has the potential to be the kind of machine you won't want to part with once you've taken it through the trails.

 Is the Suzuki DR-Z4S 2025 Worth €10,000?

 So, is the new DR-Z4S worth €10,000?
-I ask myself this question for personal reasons, as I'm looking for a lightweight garage companion for my Tenere 700.
-The Suzuki DR-Z4S is a thoroughly successful comebacknot a shallow retro rehash, but a consistently modernized evolution of a popular and proven concept.
-It stays true to its roots: robust, easy to operate, versatile, and, as far as can be judged so far, reliable.
-The only real drawback is the still-installed 5-speed gearbox, especially for us off-roaders in the German-speaking region, as we tend to cover long distances to reach legal off-road trails.
-If the DR-Z4S could easily maintain highway speeds thanks to a long fifth or existing sixth gear alongside all its off-road and road qualities, I would indeed consider the price justified.
-As it stands, I don't have a definitive answer on whether it's worth €10,000.
-That's something each person must decide for themselves, and I will internally continue the hard battle between desire, pragmatism, and bank balance.
+I ask myself this question for personal reasons as well, as Im looking for a lightweight garage companion for my Tenere 700.
+The Suzuki DR-Z4S is a thoroughly successful comebacknot a shallow retro rehash but a consistently modernized evolution of a popular and proven concept.
+It stays true to its roots: robust, easy to handle, versatile, and, as far as can be judged, reliable.
+The only real drawback is the still-present 5-speed gearbox, especially for us off-roaders in German-speaking regions, where we tend to cover long distances to reach legal off-road trails.
+If the DR-Z4S could comfortably maintain highway speeds with a long fifth or an existing sixth gear, I would probably consider the price justified.
+As it stands, I don't have a definitive answer as to whether it's worth €10,000.
+Thats something everyone must decide for themselves, and I too will have to internally wage the tough battle between desire, pragmatism, and my bank balance.

 Conclusion: Suzuki DR-Z4S 2025

-The Suzuki DR-Z4S is a thoroughly successful comeback—not a superficial retro rehash, but a consistently modernized evolution of a popular and proven concept.
-It stays true to its roots: robust, easy to handle, versatile, and still capable of much.
-It caters to a niche market of riders between hardcore enduro enthusiasts and adventure bike riders.
-For this niche, it fills an important gap as a genuine dual-sport motorcycle, with very few weaknesses.
+The Suzuki DR-Z4S is a thoroughly successful comeback—not a shallow retro rehash, but a consistently modernized evolution of a popular and proven concept.
+It remains true to its character: robust, easy to handle, versatile, and capable of much more.
+It's a bike for a niche group of riders, sitting between hard enduro enthusiasts and adventure bike riders.
+For this niche, it fills an important gap as a genuine dual-sport motorcycle, with few weaknesses.
 The most critical points are the retained 5-speed gearbox and the high price.
-Whether these points deter a purchase or the DR-Z4S is still worth it as a legendary and versatile vehicle is a matter of personal taste.
+Whether these points deter a purchase or whether the DR-Z4S is worth it as a legendary and versatile vehicle is a matter of personal taste.

-• Great, manageable yet powerful engine that makes off-road riding easy
+• Great, user-friendly yet powerful engine that makes off-road riding easy

 • Nicely responsive KYB suspension with a wide adjustment range